 Here are some of the good money habits that can improve anyone’s financial conditions, explained under four broad categories:

-1. Learn and earn more – Many people want to be financially independent but very few are educating themselves on how to make and manage money.
-With a burning desire and planning, investing in knowledge is the easiest route to boost your career or earning potential.
-If you intend to operate your own legal advisory business, then start to learn about business management in addition to law.
+1. Learn first – Many people want to be financially independent but very few are educating themselves on how to make and manage money.
+With a burning desire and planning, self-investment is the route to boost your career or earning potential.
+If you intend to study and start a legal advisory business, then start to learn about business management in addition to law.

 - Learn about personal finance financial management through blogs and books